 Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
 She composes music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

-Ronit is the composer for the riveting Golden Globe-nominated dramatic series The Sinner (USA Network).
-In response to its hit ratings and critical acclaim, The Sinner has been renewed for a second season which will air later in 2018.
+Recognized in the press as “an extremely original voice” with “a virtuoso touch”, and “a truly unique force in the entertainment industry”, Ronit is the composer for the riveting Golden Globe-nominated dramatic series The Sinner (USA Network).
+In response to its hit ratings and critical acclaim, The Sinner has been renewed for a second season which will premiere on August 1, 2018.
 Ronit's widely varied film scores include the feature films Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among many others.
+She was recently announced as one of the featured composers in the KCRW Presents Future Is Female concert at the Wiltern on September 4.

 Ronit is an innovative violinist known for her virtuosity, continually expanding stylistic palette, and sonic range.
 She began playing at the age of four, and trained with some of the world’s finest violinists, including Erick Friedman, the protégé of Jascha Heifetz, and Zvi Zeitlin.
 In addition to the violin, Ronit plays an electric 7-string violin which extends below the cello range.
 She performs as a singer, guitarist, and on various other stringed instruments as well as computers, electronics, and percussion.
 Recent solo violin performances by Ronit can be heard on the scores for The Finest Hours, Now You See Me, Jessabelle, and the Emmy-nominated Ring of Fire, among many others.